 It comes with a bonus five-piece set of blackhead and blemish extractors to remove impurities from the surface.
 We adore the fact that it comes with a chamber to keep towels warm – it really helps to create a spa-like vibe at home.

-Pure Daily Care 3-in-1 Ionic Nano Ionic Facial Steamer retails for S$66.93 at Amazon.
+Pure Daily Care 3-in-1 Ionic Nano Ionic Facial Steamer retails for S$66.93 on Amazon.

-Vanity Planet Aira Ionic Facial Steamer (Most chic option!)
+Vanity Planet Aira Ionic Facial Steamer 61% discount

-Vanity Planet’s Aira Ionic Facial Steamer is the perfect marriage of essential features and chic aesthetic.
+Vanity Planet’s Aira Ionic Facial Steamer is the perfect marriage of essential features and chic aesthetic – an elegant rose gold and beige design.
 This steamer ionises the water molecules, which helps to hydrate and soften the skin faster.
 This way, you can detoxify your pores and boost circulation in a shorter amount of time.

-Reviewers love how quickly the steam kicks in too.
+Fans of this facia steamer love how quickly the steam kicks in too.
 It feels warm and soothing on the face, and you don’t have to bend your neck too far to feel its power.
-To turn your steam session into an even more spa-like experience, we recommend adding your favourite essential oil into the steamer.
+To turn your steam session into an even more spa-like experience, we recommend adding your favourite essential oils into the steamer.

 If you’re trying to kick your costly spa habit but you’re hesitant to forgo your frequent facials, Sarah Chapman’s Pro Hydro-Mist Facial Steamer is a happy compromise.
 While the S$206.76 price tag seems a tad indulgent, you’ll realise that it’s much easier on the wallet compared to regular facials.